Reubyqq/git-practice/README.md

 }
 ```
 **Story 7:**
-i have done as story 7 has instructed me and i have used the codes provided in Arduino IDE
+i have done as story 7 has instructed me and i have used the codes provided in Arduino IDE, i found Arduino surprisingly straight forward
 **Code for Story 7**

 ```cpp